Raiders get backlash for tweet after conviction of officer | NFL | Journal Gazette

 Chauvin was convicted of murder and manslaughter on Tuesday for causing Floyd's death.

+Raiders owner Mark Davis said he was driving when the verdict was announced and heard Floyd's brother, Philonise, make the statement that “we can all breathe again” and decided to make that message the team's response.

+“I thought that said a lot,” Davis said in a phone interview with The Associated Press.
+“It said a lot about everything.
+I thought it was something where we could all breathe again.
+Justice was served.
+We still have a lot of work to do on social justice and police brutality.
+But today, justice was served.”

-The tweet was widely condemned in replies on Twitter but remained pinned to the top of the team's Twitter account more than an hour after being posted.
+The tweet was widely condemned in replies on Twitter but remained pinned to the top of the team's Twitter account more than two hours after being posted.

+“It was taken negatively by 99% of the people,” Davis said.
+“That happens.
+That's part of social media.”

+Davis said he won't delete the tweet because it is already out there but is sorry if it offended anyone in Floyd's family.

 ------